fsharp/fsharp.github.io/_posts/2014-09-19-fsharp-libraries.md

 * Do add CI testing for the transpilation.

+* Do use feature-specific switches `#if NO_FOO_FEATURE` rather than `#if MYTRANSPILER`.

+* Do assess the quality of the transpilation tool, and the degree of support for language and library.

 * Consider using an appropriate different namespace, e.g. `Fable.Data.Adaptive` for transpiled versions of the library.

 * Consider the maintenance burden of the necessary `#if` when making your decisions, including the long-term maintenance by other contributors.

+* Consider the strategic ramifications and network effects of your choice of supported transpilers and execution infrastructure.
+Are other F# users and contributors using these tools?
+Will the resulting ecosystem be viable?
+Does the execution infratstructure having growing and widespread adoption in industry?

+As an example, as of 2019 the `dotnet/fsharp` repository has decided not to support transpilation for the `FSharp.Compiler.Service` library component.
+However, a separate fork of that repository is maintained by one of the contributors to a particular transpiler (Fable).

 ## Engineering Guidelines